devkral/django-fast-ratelimit/README.md

 See in methods which methods are available.
 Here some of them:

+-   static: use static key defined by argument, if no argument was specified default to "static", Note: it is easier to provide an key in bytes format but this is for people only able to specify strings
 -   ip: use ip address as key, argument: [netmask ipv4/]netmask ipv6
 -   user: authenticated user primary key or b""
 -   user_or_ip: use autenticated user primary key as key.
 If not autenticated fallback to ip, also with netmask argument